LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    $ cf start cheese-mvc

-Since the Spark instance of our database is free, we can leave it running.
+Since the *spark* instance of our database is free, we can leave it running.
 This way we can always have some test data in our application to demo.
 However, if you like, you can remove the database service as well.